ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 * `multi`: Specifies whether the match is multi-line.
 In multi-line mode, `^` and `$` match the beginning and the end of any line within the redacted text.
 Defaults to `false`.
 * `utf`: Specifies whether the data being parsed is checked for valid UTF-8 characters.
 Defaults to `true`. `RawRedactor` cannot be used with non-UTF-8 characters.

-### Use of regular expressions
+### Optimize and make regular expressions more efficient

-Inefficiently written regular expressions might result in poor performance and excessive use of resources, such as memory, stack, and CPU.
-See the [PCRE documentation](https://www.pcre.org/original/doc/html/pcreperform.html) for recommendations on how to ensure that your regular expressions are written correctly.
+Regular expressions should be optimized to avoid poor performance and excessive use of resources, such as memory, stack, and CPU.
+See the [PCRE](https://www.pcre.org/original/doc/html/pcreperform.html) documentation for recommendations on how to ensure that your regular expressions are written correctly.

 To make your regular expressions more efficient, follow these tips: